-As a final step, the numerical Schlieren contour based on the density gradient along the x-axis is compared in Figure 4 with a snapshot of the Schlieren video taken at the TGK for TN 217.
-This TN corresponds to the same operating conditions as the ones presented for TN 125 in Figure 4.b.
+As a final step, the numerical Schlieren contour based on the density gradient along the x-axis is compared in Figure 6 with a snapshot of the Schlieren video taken at the TGK for TN 217.
+This TN corresponds to the same operating conditions as the ones presented for TN 125 in Figure 4b.
 The computational domain has been extended and rotated to the same angle as the cascade in the wind tunnel.
 Additionally, the line of pressure taps has been added at the MP1 and labeled for reference.
-The topology of the flow has been labeled in Figure 4.a and matches well the one observed in Figure 4.b for the bow and passage shock directly adjacent to the middle passage.
-However, some of the main differences with the ideally periodic case can be observed in the other passages due to the difficulty to adjust the first passage and the reflections that can be observed in the upper passages.
+The topology of the flow is labeled in Figure 6a and matches well with the one observed in Figure 6b for the bow and passage shock directly adjacent to the middle passage.
+However, some of the main differences with the ideally periodic case can be observed in the other passages due to the difficulty in adjusting the first passage and the reflections that can be observed in the upper passages.